Finding a more suitable home

 Over 60 and thinking about moving out of London?

 The scheme helps around 150 households each year to move from London to bungalows or flats in desirable seaside and countryside locations.
 People who move through the scheme become a tenant of the housing association that manages the property.
 They pay a social rent and their former tenancy rights are protected.
-Seaside & Country Homes tenants don't have the Right to Buy.
+Seaside and Country Homes tenants don't have the Right to Buy.

 Please visit Seaside and Country Homes for more information, including who is eligible and how to apply.